Iron Sky: Plot

 When Richter strives to demonstrate his Wunderwaffe to the current Führer, Wolfgang Kortzfleisch, the phone's battery is quickly exhausted.
-Nazi commander Klaus Adler, chosen for genetic reasons to mate with Earth specialist Renate Richter (Doktor Richter's daughter), embarks in a flying saucer to collect more such computers on Earth.
+Nazi commander Klaus Adler, seeking to marry Richter's daughter Renate, an Earth specialist, embarks in a flying saucer to collect more such computers on Earth.
 He takes with him Washington, who has been "Aryanized" by Doktor Richter using an "albinizing" drug.

 Upon landing in New York City, they discover that Renate has stowed away with them.
-They abandon Washington after he connects them with the President's campaign adviser, Vivian Wagner, who, in a parody of a scene from Downfall (2004 film) had raged at her staff for their inability to create effective marketing material to improve The President's approval ratings.
+They abandon Washington after he connects them with the President's campaign adviser, Vivian Wagner, who, in a parody of a scene from Downfall had raged at her staff for their inability to create effective marketing to improve the President's ratings.
 Adler and Renate energize the President's re-election campaign using Nazi-style rhetoric.
-Renate is unaware of Adler's ambition to replace Kortzfleisch and rule the world.
+Renate is unaware of Adler's ambition to rule the world.

-Sometime later, Kortzfleisch interprets Adler's lack of communication as treachery.
-He himself commands a much larger fleet of flying saucers and giant Zeppelin-like spacecraft called Siegfrieds which tow asteroids as missiles.
-Renate finds a now homeless Washington on the street, and together they go watch The Great Dictator.
+Later, Kortzfleisch interprets Adler's lack of communication as treachery.
+He commands a much larger fleet of flying saucers and giant Zeppelin-like spacecraft called Siegfrieds which tow asteroids as missiles.
+Renate finds a now homeless Washington on the street, and together they watch The Great Dictator.
 From this, Renate realizes the Nazis' true intentions and that Adler intends global genocide.

 Footage from Charlie Chaplin's "The Great Dictator" is used and referenced throughout the film.

 Kortzfleisch lands on Earth and confronts Adler, but is killed by Adler and Vivian, who were beginning an intimate relationship.
 Adler declares himself the new Führer before returning to orbit in Kortzfleisch's flying saucer, deserting Vivian but taking her iPad.

-Shortly afterwards, the Moon Nazis launch a mass attack on the Earth with a fleet and launch countless flying saucers at New York City, where they destroy the Statue of Liberty and blitz the city.
+Afterwards, the Moon Nazis launch a blitzkrieg on New York City.
 The U.S. Air Force engage the flying saucers with some success.